katharinalisalin/demo-bug-template/docs/contributing/reporting-a-docs-issue.md

 ### Checklist

 Thanks for following the documentation issue reporting guide and creating a high-quality documentation issue report.
-This section ensures that you have read this guide and have worked to your best knowledge to provide us with every piece of information we need to improve the Material for MkDocs documentation.
+The checklist ensures that you have read this guide and have worked to your best knowledge to provide us with every piece of information we need to improve the Material for MkDocs documentation.